Fort Lauderdale Airport FLL

-One of the best transportation options at FLL airport is Tri-Trail, a train that takes passengers from the airport to all downtown areas.
+One of the best transportation options at Fort Lauderdale airport is Tri-Trail, a train that takes passengers from the airport to all downtown areas.
 Tri-Trail goes to Miami-Dade County, Broward County, and Palm Beach County.

 You can also use Uber, Lyft or any other ride-hailing service at Fort Lauderdale airport.
 There are special pick-up locations for these services on all four terminals of the airport.
 All points are located at lower levels of the terminals.
 You should look for Ride Sharing signs with a cell phone image.
 For drop-offs using ride-sharing services, locations are dedicated at upper level (Departure Level) in front of the terminals.

 Note: Several ground transportation booths located at the lower levels of FLL.
 The staff on these booths will answer your questions related to transportation and will offer you different options based on your budget, location, destination and convenience.